-I am currently carrying out a Ph.D. at Queen's University in the Department of Electrical and Computer Engineering.
+I am currently carrying out a Ph.D. at Queen's University in the Department of Electrical and Computer Engineering, Kingston, ON, Canada.
 Also, I am a research assistant with Queen's Telecommunications Research Lab (TRL) and Navigation and Instrumentation (NavINST) Laboratory.
 I am working towards my degree under Co-Supervision of Prof. Hossam Hassanein and Prof. Aboelmagd Noureldin.

 Previously, I received a BSc.
-(Hons) in Electronics and Communications Engineering and an MSc. in Electronics and Communications Engineering from Arab Academy for Science & Technology (AAST).
+(Hons) in Electronics and Communications Engineering and an MSc. in Electronics and Communications Engineering from Arab Academy for Science & Technology (AAST), Cairo, Egypt.
 In my research, I was evaluating the performance of free space optical communications systems and networks in the presence of various weather conditions.
-During my MSc., I was working as a full-time Assistant Lecturer in the Department of Electronics and Communications Engineering.
+During my MSc., I was working as a full-time Assistant Lecturer with the Department of Electronics and Communications Engineering.

 - Full CV is available upon request.